List of birds of the Andaman and Nicobar Islands: Old World parrots

 Characteristic features of parrots include a strong curved bill, an upright stance, strong legs, and clawed zygodactyl feet.
 Many parrots are vividly coloured, and some are multi-coloured.
-In size they range from 8 cm (3.1 in) to 1 m (3.3 ft) in length.
+In size they range from 8 cm to 100 cm in length.
 Old World parrots are found from Africa east across south and southeast Asia and Oceania to Australia and New Zealand.